rocket-pool/docs.rocketpool.net/docs/guides/node/backups.md

 Are you sure you want to export your execution layer chain data? [y/n]
 ```

-As you can see, the chain data is 87 GB (for the Holesky testnet; the Ethereum mainnet will be an order of magnitude larger) and the external folder has 287 GiB free so exporting can continue.
+As you can see, the chain data will be under 100 GB (for the Hoodi testnet; the Ethereum mainnet will be an order of magnitude larger) and the external folder has 287 GiB free so exporting can continue.

 When you're ready, enter `y` here and press `Enter`.
 This will stop your Execution client and begin copying its chain data to your target folder.